braydonwillms/CTF-Writeups-RTCP-2020/README.md

 With this much text, it's likely to be a substitution cipher, and that turns out to be correct.
 An online decoder can easily solve it.
 flag: RTCP{c4R3Ful_w1tH_3X1f_d4T4}

+## notice me senpai
+uwu...senpai placed this note on my desk before class but i cant wead what it says!!!!!! can you hewp me????????? uwu tysm

+tlyrc_o_0pnvhu}{137rmi__i_omwm

+Looking at this, it seems like it might be some sort of transposition cipher.
+It turns out to be a rail fence cipher, and the amount of punctuation is a hint about the key.
+I couldn't quite get it to work, but decrypting with a key of 6 gave me trp{im_1ncl_v3_wi7hoy_ur_mom}0.
+This was close enough that I managed to rearrange the last few characters.
+flag: rtcp{im_1n_lov3_wi7h_y0ur_mom}

 ## Wrong Way
 Did you know that you've been going the wrong way entire time?